Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Do customers need to install an app?

-Is a digital menu mandatory in Spain?
+Is it mandatory to have a digital menu in Spain?

 Does the digital menu completely replace the physical menu?